cmu-phil/tetrad-manual-rtd/docs/algorithms/mimbuild-bollen.md

 ## References

-- Bollen, K. A. (1989). *Structural Equations with Latent Variables*.f
+- Bollen, K. A. (1989). *Structural Equations with Latent Variables*.

+## Summary

+- Mimbuild-Bollen converts latent clusters into a full measurement–intermediate–measurement (MIM) model using SEM-style BlockSpec rules.
+It produces interpretable latent variables with clean indicator structure and standard identifiability constraints, making it ideal when you need a principled measurement model consistent with Bollen’s SEM framework.
+It builds the latent blocks but does not estimate causal relations among the latent variables themselves.